Controlling Goos-H\"anchen shifts in phosphorene via barrier and well: Goss-Hänchen shifts

-and extract the corresponding GH shifts that are just given by the derivatives of the transmission and reflection phase shifts with respect to the transverse momentum $k_y$, respectively.
-Otherwise, we have the following relationships:
+Now the GH shifts can be obtained by deriving the transmission and reflection phase shifts with respect to the transverse momentum $k_y$.
+They are

-Next, we will explore the aforementioned findings to examine the numerical results for both the transmission and GH shifts.
-The transmission GH shift is obviously related to variations of transmission phase with respect to the incident angle $\phi$ while the reflection GH shift is related to variations of reflection phase with respect to the incidence angle $\phi$.
-Since both GH shifts have similar behavior, we have decided to consider only the transmission GH shifts in this work.
-Specifically, our focus will be on investigating various transmission channels and their responses under different conditions related to various system physical parameters.
-Additionally, we will highlight the novel aspects of our findings as compared to existing literature.
+Next, we explore the above findings to examine the numerical results for both the transmission and GH shifts.
+The transmission GH shift is directly related to variations in the transmission phase with respect to the incident angle \(\phi\), while the reflection GH shift is related to variations in the reflection phase with respect to the incident angle \(\phi\).
+Since both GH shifts exhibit similar behavior, we have decided to focus only on the transmission GH shifts in this work.
+Specifically, our investigation will focus on different transmission channels and their responses under different conditions, influenced by different physical parameters of the system.
+In addition, we will highlight the novel aspects of our findings compared to the existing literature.